Web Port alarm settings are set mainly in SYSTEM SETTINGS/ALARMS (see chapter "Basic settings".

 Example:

-The AHU01 device sum-alarm is set to 1, when a new alarm has been activated.
+The summary alarm for unit AS01 is set to 1, when a new alarm is activated.